ESGF/esgf-vocab/docs/source/how_to/valid.rst

       .. image:: ../_static/API_Valid_Term.png

       .. note::
-         The API return a DrsValidationReport Object.
+         The API returns a DrsValidationReport Object.
 The __str__ dunder function reports errors if any.
-The __bool__ dunder funciton permits to use result in if statement.
+The __bool__ dunder function permits to use result in if statement.

-Knowing the only the collection id :
+Knowing the only the collection id:
 ===================================